infinite223/car-scanner/readme.md

-## Car scanner - is an application that allows you to connect to the BT ELM327 automotive diagnostic interface
+## AM Panel - is an application that allows you to connect to the BT ELM327 automotive diagnostic interface

 #### MVP: